Skip to main content

 Sheet-pan pork chops with apples

 Most families head out for some fall apple picking.
-If you’ve got a stockpile of apples on hand, this sheet-pan pork chops with apple from Delish is a definite do.
+If you’ve got a stockpile of apples on hand, this sheet-pan pork chops with apples from Delish is a definite do.
 The recipe takes about 10 minutes to prep and pop into the oven.
 With a preheated oven, you can have dinner on the table in around 35 minutes.

 Autumn slow-cooked beef stew

 Stews are a great and healthy addition to the fall dinner menu.
-Of course, making stew can be time consuming, but not when you use a crockpot.
+Of course, making stew can be time-consuming, but not when you use a crockpot.
 A Taste of Home’s autumn slow-cooked beef stew recipe is a perfect Monday night dinner.
 Since it takes about a half hour to prep, you can get it ready on Sunday night.
 Set the crockpot to start simmering before you head out the door for work and school.
 The recipe makes 8 servings and is ready to eat in 6 hours.

 Sloppy Joes